opiproject/opi-prov-life/inventory/HOST.md

 # Remote Host/BMC Inventory

 This is designed for HOST, ether CPU or platform BMC to access inventory, like serial number.
-As an example, today some information are via FRU for regular PCIe NICs.
+As an example, today some information are via FRU EEPROM for regular PCIe NICs.

 ## What protocol to use